SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 <a name=""></a>
 ### Events

-Events contain real-time information from the sensor network, such as the triggering of a door sensor.
+Cumulocity IoT: Events contain real-time information from the sensor network, such as the triggering of a door sensor.
 Events can also be alarms.
 The user or operator of the system has to take action to resolve the alarm (like a power outage).
 In addition, security-related events are shown as audit logs.

-#### Cumulocity IoT events

-#### Apama events
-Conceptually, an event is an occurrence of a particular item of interest at a specific time.
+Apama: Conceptually, an event is an occurrence of a particular item of interest at a specific time.
 Apama events are used for all interactions with {{< product-c8y-iot >}}, such as listening for and creating device measurements, alarms and ({{< product-c8y-iot >}}) events.

 <a name="ga-release"></a>